Covid-19: India reports 2,34,281 new cases, positivity rate rises to 14.5% from 13.39% on Saturday

 Only shops selling essential items will be allowed to remain open on Sunday, the state government has ordered.
 People will be allowed to travel only for emergency purposes.
 Examinations which have been previously scheduled will be held, and buses will ply on long-distance routes, India Today reported.

-Meanwhile, Maharashtra Health Minister Rajesh Tope said on Saturdat that the third wave of the coronavirus pandemic seemed to be declining, PTI reported.
+Meanwhile, Maharashtra Health Minister Rajesh Tope said on Saturday that the third wave of the coronavirus pandemic seemed to be declining, PTI reported.
 He, however, noted that cities like Pune and Nagpur and some rural areas were still reporting an increase in daily cases.